Skip to content

 When the Jervis Inlet crossing is reinstalled, it will connect to new anchor towers located farther upslope so the upgraded line can use modern, higher capacity conductors without requiring excessive tension to maintain safe clearance.
 Using the natural elevation creates a safer, more efficient design and ensures the upgraded line can carry the required electrical load while meeting clearance and operational requirements.

-To support the new alignment, we are constructing a bypass line to safely reroute the existing 230 kV line around the new tower locations.
+To support the new alignment, we are constructing a bypass line to safely reroute the existing 230 kV power line around the new tower locations.
 This will improve the reliability of both lines.

 Transmission system upgrades